actions-marketplace-validations/author_action-publish/README.md

 # author/action-publish

 This action will scan a code base and publish any public JavaScript modules it detects.
-It **supports publishing one _or more_ modules**, custom npm registries, and custom `.npmrc` files.
+It **supports publishing one _or more_ modules**, custom npm registries, npm dist-tags, and custom `.npmrc` files.

 Modules are detected by the presence of a `package.json` file.
 Private packages will not be published (unless forced) and `.npmrc` files will be respected if they exist within the module's root directory.